Asgaros/asgaros-forum/readme.txt

 Asgaros Forum is the perfect WordPress plugin for you if you want to extend your website with a lightweight discussion board.
 It is easy to set up and manage, integrates perfectly with WordPress and comes with a small amount of features which makes it fast and simple.

 = Features =
+* Stick/move/edit/remove/close threads
+* Edit/remove posts
 * File uploads
 * Integration of the WordPress editor
-* Stick, move, edit, remove and close threads
-* Edit and remove posts
+* Recent Forum Posts Widget
 * Mobile device compatibility
 * Supports multiple languages
-* Recent Forum Posts Widget

 = Translations =
 * Bosnian